-A Corporate Governance Group comprising key Officers and 2 Executive Board Members is in place to inform and monitor progress on issues affecting Governance, including the Code of Corporate Governance, approved by Council in June 2012 and updated by Audit Committee in March 2016, and currently under review.
+A Corporate Governance Group comprising key Officers and 2 Executive Board Members is in place to inform and monitor progress on issues affecting Governance, including the Code of Corporate Governance, approved by Council in June 2012 and updated by Audit Committee in March 2016, and revisited and presented to Governance and Audit Committee in July 2021.
 The Chair of the Audit Committee is invited to the Corporate Governance Group meetings in an observer capacity.